 I grin.
 “No… obviously not.
 She doesn’t know me like you do.”

 Cesar grunts and takes a sip of my coffee.

-I ignore him this time although sharing coffee is usually where I drew the line.
+I ignore him this time, even though he knows that gesture bugs me more than him taking food off my plate.
 “You could go with me if I leave Hurst.
 Make sure I don’t make too big a mess of things.”

-Cesar shakes his head.
+Cesar shakes his head and I know he’s already given the idea some thought.
 “I don’t know man.
 I got my baby girl to think about.”
 And with this, he scoots his chair away from the table and stands.
 I give him a slap on the ass as he walks toward the kitchen.
 As he passes behind the counter, my eyes meet stormy ones.
 Giving into a squirrelly impulse, I shoot the girl I’d displeased earlier a wink.